ibuntuos/iBuntu-builder/README.md

 # iBuntu-builder
 ```
-Update 2023: Since 2021 this builder is outdated and was last used for the Creation of iBuntu 2.0 It will be discontinued and archived since we switched to a process with the Help of Penguin's Eggs in imd 2022.
+Update 2023: Since 2021 this builder is outdated and was last used for the Creation of iBuntu 2.0
+It will be discontinued and archived since we switched to a process
+with the Help of Penguin's Eggs in mid 2022.
 ```

 ```